 Funding legal cases can be expensive, although Advocates for Animals does charge far below commercial rates.

 Another risk is that should you lose you will likely need to pay the winning side's costs.
-Many planning cases are covered by the Aarhus Convention, meaning that an individual's costs risk is capped at £5000 and an organisation is capped at £10,000.
-However, to secure this there are strict rules that need to be complied with, once again highlighting the need to have experienced solicitors on your side.
+Many planning cases are covered by the Aarhus Convention, meaning that the costs risk is capped.
+However, to secure this there are strict rules that need to be complied with.

 Getting advice